Lawrence-Dawson/CV/README.md

 #### Makers Academy (08/2016 - 11/2016)

 - Makers Academy is Europe's No.1 coding bootcamp.
-- Selective bootcamp, only taking 1 in 10 applicants.
+- Selective, only taking 1 in 10 applicants.
-- Taught through lectures and by developing projects in pairs and teams.
+- Taught through lectures, and by developing projects in pairs and teams.
-- You teach yourself and the others you're paired with.
 - OOP, TDD, SOLID, MVC, DDD
 - A strong advocate of good software craftsmanship.
 TDD is mandatory throughout the course.
 - Ruby, Ruby on Rails, Javascript